MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention.md

 The following examples are just some of the ways in which you can combine retention policies and retention labels for the same location.

-For more information about how retention policies and retention labels work together and how to determine their combined outcome, see the next section that explains the [principles of retention and what takes precedence](#the-principles-of-retention-or-what-takes-precedence).
+For more information about how retention policies and retention labels work together and how to determine their combined outcome, see the section on this page that explains the [principles of retention and what takes precedence](#the-principles-of-retention-or-what-takes-precedence).

 **Example for OneDrive exception so users can override automatic deletion:**